yingyonghui/CommPath/README.md

 dev.off()
 ```
 <img src="https://github.com/yingyonghui/SupplementaryData/blob/main/CommPath/tutorial_pic/pathPlot.png" height=300, width=390>
+In the above line plot, the widths of lines between *Upstream* cluster and *Receptor* represent the overall interaction intensity between the upstream  cluster and endothelial cells via the specific receptors; the sizes and colors of dots in the *Receptor* (*Ligand*) column represent the average log2FC and -log10(*P*) of the receptor (ligand) expression in endothelial cells compared to all other cells; the lengths and colors of bars in the *Pathway annotation* column represent the mean difference and -log10(*P*) of pathway scores in endothelial cells compared to all other cells.

 ```
-# Plot to identify receptors, the associated activated pathways, and the downstream clusters
+# To identify receptors, the associated activated pathways, and the downstream clusters
 pdf('pathInterPlot.pdf',height=6,width=14)
 pathInterPlot(object = tumor.obj,
     select.ident = select.ident,